AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 Property include all of the expressions which may appear on the Options list passed to open/4, together with the following:

-    input, output, and mode(M),
+    input, output, mode(M), and position(P)

-where M is one of text, binary.
+where M is one of text, binary, and P is (usually) an uninstantiated variable.

 From a more procedural point of view, the action of stream_property is as follows.
 If both Stream is instantiated to the stream descriptor of a currently open